-Under Malzahn’s leadership, Auburn is 64-33, including 2-2 to start the 2020 season.
-He’s only won the SEC West twice, beaten Alabama in the Iron Bowl three times in seven tries, including last year on CBS, and is just 2-5 in bowl games.
+Under Malzahn's leadership, Auburn was 68-35, including 6-4 during the 2020 season.
+He's only won the SEC West twice, beaten the Alabama Crimson Tide in the Iron Bowl three times in eight tries, including last year on CBS, and is just 2-5 in bowl games.

 Auburn lands stellar high school talent with NFL potential.
-That’s not the problem.
-Auburn fans are just sick of ‘Bama always winning and making the College Football Playoff.
-They want FBS success of their own on The Plains.
-Not second half collapses and losses to South Carolina like last week.
+That's not the problem.
+Auburn fans are just sick of 'Bama always winning and making the College Football Playoff in Tuscaloosa.
+They want FBS success of their own at Jordan-Hare Stadium on The Plains.
+Not second half collapses and losses to South Carolina like earlier this season.

-At some point, Auburn athletic director Allen Greene and the Board of Trustees will have to make a decision.
+At some point, Auburn athletic director Allen Greene and the Board of Trustees had to make a decision.

 Getting rid of a coach is always a touchy subject.
 That decision could make things a lot worse than they already are.
-Every school has its breaking point, though, and Auburn might be there sooner rather than later.
+Every school has its breaking point, though, and Auburn has reached it and will have a new coach next year.